How are External Subject Specialists and Employers Engaged during Programme Development?

 Do I need to Secure the Support of an External Examiner for the New Programme Proposal or for an Amendment to a Programme?

 If you are proposing a programme in a new subject discipline or a substantial amendment there will not be an appropriate External Examiner in place.
 An External Examiner will not be appointed until a new programme is approved.
 If, however, you are proposing an amendment to an existing programme then the existing External Examiners support for the proposal must be sought and the amendment approved in advance of the Programme Approval Committee, using the External Subject Specialist’s Report Form.

 How can I Ensure Students are Involved in the Development of New Programmes?

 Students should be involved in the design and development of new programmes wherever possible, to ensure that the student experience is considered form a student perspective.
-Students can be involved as members of Boards of Studies and College/School Learning and Teaching Committees, but it is best practice if programme developers engage with student representatives and students on similar programmes during the design phase to establish what students think about new proposals, and how they might be shaped to provide content and experience that meet student needs.
+Students can be involved as members of Boards of Studies and Faculty/School Learning and Teaching Committees, but it is best practice if programme developers engage with student representatives and students on similar programmes during the design phase to establish what students think about new proposals, and how they might be shaped to provide content and experience that meet student needs.
 The ultimate goal is co-creating new programmes with students.

 The UK Quality Code makes is clear that students should be involved in the creation and monitoring of programmes as per thethat relates to student engagement in programme design, development, approval and review.

 Academic Services has instigated the development of a Student Review Community.
 Members of this Community are committed to supporting a range of activities around the Quality Assurance and Enhancement function including programme design, development, approval and review.
 Members of the Student Review Community are fully trained supported to make effective contribution as members of approval and review panels.
 Students from the Student Review Community can be called upon to engage in the processes, thus ensuring that student involvement is secured.